 - Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Performance for diabetes related indicators was better than the national average.
-For example, 91% of patients with diabetes, on the register, had a last blood pressure reading of 140/80 mmHg or less in preceding last 12 months (April 2014 to March 2015) compared to a national average 78%. - Longer appointments and home visits were available when - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+For example 92% of patients on the diabetes register had a record of a foot examination and risk classification within the preceding 12 months (April 2014 to March 2015) compared to the national average of 88%. - Longer appointments and home visits were available when - All patients in this group had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.